Paddington Reservoir Gardens, Sydney, NSW © Josef Nalevansky, City of Sydney

 If you want to drink in Sydney’s best laneway bars, you’ve got to know where to find them.
 An obscure service alley off Clarence Street (between Market Street and King Street) will lead you to three hidden small bars.
 The Baxter Inn, which is entered through an unmarked fire door, serves a huge variety of whiskies in an old-timey basement bar.
 The Duke of Clarence feels like a homey London pub on the inside, complete with a roaring fireplace and walls lined with old books.
 The Barber Shop (which is also accessible through an unmarked door in the back of a real barber shop on York Street) has a classy cocktail list served in a hip venue.

-A narrow laneway branching off Kensington Street in Chippendale leads to Spice Alley - one of Sydney’s most exciting foodie destinations.
+A narrow laneway branching off Kensington Street leads to Spice Alley – one of Sydney’s most exciting foodie destinations.
 The hawker-style eateries here serve a variety of Asian dishes from Singapore Noodles to Hong Kong Yum Cha.
 Seating is available in the style of an open-air courtyard, so you can pick any seat under the hanging lanterns after choosing a few dishes to try.
 And the best thing?
-It’s BYO, so feel free to bring along a bottle of wine.
+It’s BYO (bring your own), so feel free to bring along a bottle of wine.

 The people of Sydney love fusing old with new, with modern experiences often created in historic spaces.
-In the leafy suburb of Glebe, an old tram depot has been transformed into a modern dining destination named the Tramsheds.
-Restaurants and cafes fill the space with local produce, culinary delights, and a fresh atmosphere.
+In the leafy suburb of Forest Lodge, an old tram depot has been transformed into a modern dining destination named the Tramsheds.
+Restaurants and cafés fill the space with local produce, culinary delights and a fresh atmosphere.
 Easy to reach via public transport (just hop on the light rail to Jubilee Park Station), the Tramsheds feature both permanent and pop-up retailers as well as a vintage tram on display.

 A free public swimming pool is always a treat during Sydney’s hot summers, but the ocean baths at Bronte are a level up from your average pool.
 Bronte is one of Sydney’s best beaches, and unlike its better-known neighbour of Bondi, Bronte is hidden away from the crowds and frequented mostly by locals.
-Bronte Baths, considered one of Australia’s best ocean pools, are situated at the south end of the beach and are open to the public year-round.
+Bronte Baths, considered one of Australia’s best ocean pools, is open to the public year-round.
 The historic baths were opened in 1887 and have been a local favourite ever since.
 Once you’ve finished taking a dip, see some gorgeous scenery on the Bondi to Bronte coastal walk.